riotkit-org/backup-repository/backup-maker/README.md

 Backup Maker
 ============

 Tiny backup client packed in a single binary.
+Interacts with a `Backup Repository` server to store files, uses GPG to secure your backups even against the server administrator.

 **Features:**
 - Captures output from user-defined Backup/Restore commands
 - Automated, optional GPG support enables easy to use E2E encryption
 - Buffered upload of backup made on-the-fly requires no additional disk space to create backup
 - Small, single binary, can be injected into container or distributed as a lightweight container

+**Notice:** You need to have backup of your encryption private key. **Lost encryption key means your backups are unreadable!**

 # Usage